KxSystems/docs/docs/wp/rt-tick/index.md

 The output of a subscription to a given table (for example `trade`) from the tickerplant is a 2-list, as discussed previously.
 This pair is in turn passed to the function `InitializeSchemas`.

-We can see this RTS in action by examining the five most recent trades for `GS.N`:
+We can see this RTE in action by examining the five most recent trades for `GS.N`:

 ```q
 q)-5#select from TradeWithQuote where sym=`GS.N